MashambaHack/policies/reporting_guidelines.md

 * Nothing (if we determine no violation occurred).
 * A private reprimand from the working group to the individual(s) involved.
 * A public reprimand.
-* An imposed vacation (i.e. asking someone to "take a week off" from a chat room).
+* An imposed vacation (i.e. asking someone to "take a week off" from a space).
 * A permanent or temporary ban from some or all MashambaHack spaces (events, meetings, mailing lists, chats, etc.)
 * A request for a public or private apology.
 * A request to engage in mediation and/or an accountability plan.